Funding opportunity

 Who is not eligible to apply

-You are not eligible to apply for this opportunity as academic lead if you are based at an international research organisation.
+You are not eligible to apply for this funding opportunity as a lead if you are based at an international research organisation.
 This does not include MRC Unit The Gambia or MRC/UVRI Uganda Research Unit at the London School of Hygiene and Tropical Medicine that are eligible to apply as project lead.
 Before applying for funding, check the Eligibility of your organisation.

 International applicants

-You can include international applicants as project co-leads (international), where they will make a major intellectual contribution to the design or conduct of the programme.
+You can include international applicants as programme co-leads (international), where they will make a major intellectual contribution to the design or conduct of the programme.
 The contribution and added value to the research collaboration should be clearly explained and justified in the application.

 Equality, diversity and inclusion